skip to content

 Rights after arrest

-As soon as reasonably practical after an arrest police must advise the person arrested that:
+As soon as reasonably practicable after an arrest, police must tell the arrested person that:

-• anything said may be taken down and used against him or her in evidence,
+• anything they say may be recorded and used in evidence against them

-After a person is arrested, an independent person should be told of the arrest and the place of detention.
-It is a good idea to have a lawyer present during an interview and no questions should be answered (other than those which must be) before the arrival/advise of a lawyer.
-If a solicitor, relative or friend attends a police station and a request to speak to the arrested person is refused, that person should take notes of the names of all persons spoken to and what was said.
-This may assist in casting doubt on the credibility of any interview conducted with the suspect.
+If a lawyer, relative or friend attends a police station and a request to speak to the arrested person is refused, that person should take notes of the names of all persons spoken to and what was said.
+This may help cast doubt on the credibility of any interview conducted with the suspect.

 If it appears that the arrest is unlawful, a verbal objection should be made to the officer in charge of the police station.